JaiminPatel345/quizzer/readme.md

 **🌐 LIVE DEPLOYMENT:** All services are now running on Azure Container Instances!

-if there is any change in Deployment, please refer this docs on https://jaiminpatel345.github.io/docs (Yes I don't put code on GitHub, this is only docs)
+- if there is any change in Deployment, please refer this docs on https://jaiminpatel345.github.io/docs (Yes I don't put code on GitHub, this is only docs)
+- If want to see postman docs, open docs/postman_guide.md file
+- Also checkout docs/index.md

 # 🌐 Live Service URLs